-- You’re exchanging money with someone you don’t know well and would rather not provide them with a personal check.
+- You’re exchanging money with someone you don’t know well and would rather not use a personal check.

 On the other hand, a cashier’s check is a better option when:

-- The total payment amount exceeds the cap for a money order.
+- The large purchase amount exceeds the cap for a money order.

-- You prefer the heightened security of a cashier’s check versus a money order.
+- You prefer the heightened security of a cashier’s check versus money order.

-For example, it could be a good idea to send a money order to pay for something you’re purchasing by mail from a stranger; using a cashier’s check is a handy option when you need to make a down payment on an apartment.
+For example, it could be a good idea to send a money order to pay for something you’re purchasing by mail from a stranger, whereas using a cashier’s check is a handy option when you need to make a down payment on an apartment.

-Both money orders and cashier’s checks can be forged, so it’s important to treat them with the same scrutiny as you would any other form of payment.
-Additionally, although both cashier’s checks and money orders are generally accepted, not all businesses and individuals accept them, so you should verify that your desired form of payment will be accepted before you attempt to use it.
+Although both cashier’s checks and money orders are generally accepted, that doesn’t mean that all businesses and individuals will do so.
+For best results, verify that your desired form of payment will be accepted before you attempt to use it.

 Up Next: How Much Is a CVS Money Order?